When you visit us in person

 If you book less than 32 hours before the performance, your arrival time will be displayed on your e-ticket.

-If you have any questions about your arrival time, please contact us at firstname.lastname@example.org.CONTACT US
+If you have any questions about your arrival time, please contact us.GET IN TOUCH

 - COVID-19 safety measures

-Following current advice, we strongly recommend and request that you wear a face mask out of respect for other audience members and our companies and staff.
-If you are exempt from wearing a mask, you’ll be able to download a mask exemption badge for your phone – this isn’t a requirement but would help our Front of House team if you are able to display this.
+If you are exempt from wearing a mask, you’ll be able to download a mask exemption badge for your phone — we ask you to display this badge so our staff know that your are exempt.
 You’ll also be offered a mask exemption sticker upon arrival.

-Your temperature will be taken using a thermal temperature scanner when entering the building.
+Your temperature will be taken using a thermal temperature scanner before you enter the building.

-Everyone will be required to sanitise their hands when entering the building – sensor-operated hand sanitising stations will be positioned at the entrance and throughout the building.
+Everyone will be required to sanitise their hands before entering the building – sensor-operated hand sanitising stations will be positioned at the entrance and throughout the building.

-We ask that you maintain social distancing and follow our one-way system in our front of house spaces.
+We ask that you maintain social distancing whilst at our theatre.

 NHS COVID-19 App